 Graduates at this level will have basic factual, technical and procedural knowledge of a specific area.

-Graduates at this level will have necessary technical and communication skills to apply the knowledge.
-The knowledge of appropriate methods and tools have them to:
+Graduates at this level will have the necessary technical and communication skills to apply the knowledge.
+The knowledge of appropriate methods and tools have them too:

 - Undertake defined activities